src Loading last commit info...

 This driver is based on the Async AWS S3 Client (SimpleS3Client).

-This is a standalone S3 package as opposed to the offical AWS which includes the entire AWS featureet for all their services..
+This is a standalone S3 package as opposed to the official AWS SDK, which includes the entire AWS feature set for all their services.

 For more details, please see: